pretix/pretix-docs/docs/guides/products/index.md

 Then, create a personalized admission product with a name such as "Season pass summer 2027".
 Add the product to a quota and edit the quota according to your preferences.

-Take the shop live at the same time you take the first of your individual events during the season live.
+You can offer more than one type of season pass.
+For example, you could offer [different price levels](discounts.md#different-price-levels).

+You can encourage customers to still buy a season pass later in the season by reducing its price.
+If you want to offer cheaper season passes as the season progresses, you could use a reverse implementation of the [early bird tickets based on time](discounts.md#early-bird-tickets-based-on-time-for-singular-events) with the season pass being replaced by a cheaper version every month.
-You may start into the season with a high price on the season pass and reduce that price manually a few times as the season progresses.
+Alternatively, if there are long pauses between the individual events throughout the season, you could start with a high price on the season pass and reduce that price manually a few times between events as the season progresses.
-That way, some customers may still want to buy a season pass even if the season is nearing its end.

 With this method, you need to be prepared to check in attendees to two separate events at the same time.
 If you are using pretixSCAN, you can use the expert mode to do this.